 - 1. Establish an independent body with broad professional and civic representation to receive and review applications and/or nominations for judicial office. - 2.
 Require that all judicial vacancies, including for high judicial office, be advertised, with information on the qualities required from candidates for such offices. - 3.
-Require publication of a list of vacant judicial offices, and the list of candidates who have applied or been nominated for such offices.
+Require publication of a list of vacant judicial offices, and the list of candidates who have applied or been nominated for such offices. - 4.
+Promulgate procedures that ensure the public and the media have access to candidate interviews by the body responsible for appointing or nominating persons for judicial office. - 5.
+Establish a merit-based recruitment and promotion process that reflects the diversity of society.

-&lt;sup>6 A 'case audit' is the examination of a case record by reference to the law relating to civil, criminal or appellate procedure, to identify the stage or stages of a proceeding where delay has occurred.
+6 A 'case audit' is the examination of a case record by reference to the law relating to civil, criminal or appellate procedure, to identify the stage or stages of a proceeding where delay has occurred.